alexlafroscia/Do_Things/README.md

     do inbox example task

-will add a task named "example task" to the inbox
+will add a task named "example task" to the inbox.

+Please note that the option to add a new item to the list appears among the items in the list.
+I will be looking into solving this issue in the very near future.

 ### The "Today" List